The Wayfarer’s Repose

 “But, Espra, they took her!”
 Golar protested.

 “And they’ll take us too if we let them.
 She likely isn’t dead.
 They seem to be trying to keep us alive.
-Now, this door,” said the stranger.
+Now, this door,” said Brota.

 “Keep hammering.
 We can remove the nails if we survive this,” said Brota as the door strengthened.

 Golar hammered in nails at odd angles.
 At first, he was reluctant, his father had carved this door, but a quick retort from his sister in his mind set him to task.
-It ecgoed in his mind.
-It dissolved into her scream.
+It echoed, then dissolved into her screams.
+She had just been taken.
+She wasn’t here to berate him.
+He had to survive to rescue her.
+Brota said she was probably still alive.
+He redoubled his efforts.
 He used all the nails in the bucket.
 He didn’t stop hammering for what felt like forever.
-If he had only done this when he was told.
+If he had only done this when he was told this might not have happened.
 When he was done the heavy door was quite sealed.
 Golar sat back on his haunches.

 “I’m not sure.
 You haven’t seen things like this in the forest before?” asked Brota.